TechFaithArchitect/OnboardingV2/docs/components/DASHBOARD.md

 ### No Data Showing
 - Verify user has access to Account records
 - Check that onboarding records exist and were created by the user (for "My" views)
-- Ensure VendorOnboardingService is accessible for eligible accounts check
+- Ensure `OnboardingEligibilityService` is accessible for eligible accounts check

 ### Eligible Accounts Empty
 - Verify accounts exist
 - Check that active vendor programs exist
-- Ensure VendorOnboardingService can access required objects
+- Ensure `OnboardingEligibilityService` can access required objects

 ### Performance Issues
 - Review result set limits